Lewington-pitsos/wiki_game/README.md

 The average number of descendants for each page (for > 2000 pages scraped ) turned out to be 16.5 , with the median being only 2.
 However, some pages had significantly more descendants.

-For instance,  [/wiki/Greek_language](https://en.wikipedia.org/wiki/Greek_language) generaly tended to be a descendant of ~35% of all pages scraped.
+For instance,  [/wiki/Greek_language](https://en.wikipedia.org/wiki/Greek_language) generally tended to be a descendant of ~35% of all pages scraped.

-Slightly more intersting, the title of page with the *most* descendants is actually a tie between [/wiki/Reality](https://en.wikipedia.org/wiki/Reality) and [/wiki/Existance](https://en.wikipedia.org/wiki/Existence), which feed directly into each other.
+Slightly more interesting, the title of page with the *most* descendants is actually a tie between [/wiki/Reality](https://en.wikipedia.org/wiki/Reality) and [/wiki/Existance](https://en.wikipedia.org/wiki/Existence), which feed directly into each other.
 Both continuously came up as descendants of a whopping 91% of all pages scraped throughout this project.

 However, it's worth noting that most (~86%) of the descendants for both these pages come to them through [/wiki/Language](https://en.wikipedia.org/wiki/Language), a recent ancestor of theirs.
-This page could be considered a candidate for *"closest thing we have to a root page* since if we discount its descendants (which don't have that many ancestors independantly), it is the page with by far the most ancestors.
+This page could be considered a candidate for *"closest thing we have to a root page* since if we discount its descendants (which don't have that many ancestors independently), it is the page with by far the most ancestors.

 ## Technologies